-At December 31, 2019 and 2018, the net carrying amount of credit-impaired (loans under Stages 2 and 3) receivables from corporate customers amounted to P1,034.7 and P612.3, respectively, and the value of identifiable collateral (mainly commercial properties) held against those loans and advances amounted to P1,348.4 and P656.0, respectively.
+At December 31, 2019, the net carrying amount of credit-impaired (loans under Stages 2 and 3) receivables from corporate customers amounted to P1,034.7 and the value of identifiable collateral (mainly commercial properties) held against those loans and advances amounted to P1,348.4 (nil in 2020).
 For each loan, the value of disclosed collateral is capped at the nominal amount of the loan that it is held against.